 As Yogi Berra, master of American baseball, once said, “You can observe a lot by just watching.”

 Impressive, yes.
 But also concerning.
 Consumer advocacy groups have begun to raise the alarm about data misuse and theft.
 Indeed, according to Forbes magazine, the average data theft in 2018 cost $7.91 million in the U.S. alone in [legal fees, consumer reimbursements and other losses], the highest annual amount on record.
 Regulators have taken notice.
-The European Union’s launch of the General Data Protection Regulation (GDPR) in 2013 spurred a spate of similar policies across the globe.
+The European Union’s proposal of the General Data Protection Regulation (GDPR) in 2012 spurred a spate of similar policies across the globe.

 - See also: Prescription for Success

 As sports analogies go, baseball seems oddly appropriate to describe the shifting state of data protection in insurance today.
 In baseball, the defense is given control of the ball, and the offense must decide whether to swing or let an opportunity pass by.
 Similarly, while insurers today have good reason for caution, many also have access to invaluable data and the knowledge to protect it.
 How can insurers both address data privacy concerns and capitalize on competitive opportunities?
 Perhaps the lessons every insurer needs to learn can be found on a baseball field.

 Going on Offense: Data Analytics in Risk Assessment

 The question is urgent as carriers face mounting volumes of data.
 Basic demographic details, such as age, gender, education, and occupation, are only a small percentage of the possible insights now available.
 Data scientists can now build highly accurate predictive models based on behavioral, socioeconomic, and biometric information.